mhrowlan/streaming_provider_classifier_inside_vpn/index.md

 ### Authors: Jerry Qian, Molly Rowland, Arely Vasquez, Chang Yuan, and Raimundo Castro

+## Research Questions:
-## Research Question: Can we identify what streaming service provider is being used across a VPN tunnel?
+Can we identify what streaming service provider is being used across a VPN tunnel?
 How does adding live video affect the model classification?

  **Site Guide**:
 - [Project Purpose](#project-purpose)
 - [Key Terms](#key-terms)